jade5638/waverider_generator/README.md

 ### Osculating Cone Theory

 In the curved region of the shockwave, the osculating cone theory is used whereby conical flow is locally applied at each osculating plane.
 The Taylor-Maccoll ODE, which describes conical flow, is solved and the resulting streamlines are propagated until the back of the waverider is reached to produce the lower surface.
+See [2] for more information on the Osculating Cone Theory.

 ## Required Inputs
 - Design parameters `X1`, `X2`, `X3` and `X4`.
 Note this is entered as a list `dp` of four elements where the parameters are organised in the order listed here.
 Refer to the examples.